0jkim/siu/README.md

 on top of which we will add our module as plug-in (with limitations that will be discussed below).

-## Installation for an authorized developer

-We try to keep in sync with the latest advancements in ns-3-dev.
-By the version 1.0, we have upstreamed all our patches to ns-3-dev, making our module independent from the ns-3 version used.
-Since the version 1.3, for each NR release we will recommend which ns-3 release to use.

 ### Brand new installation of ns-3-dev repository